Okay, so you want to get involved. How do you do it? Well, here's how we want you to start:

 - Help us document stuff on the wiki.
 See How to 'wiki'.

-- Learn more about ebuilds by reading our Developer Guide.
+- Learn more about ebuilds by perusing the documentation below.
 Ask questions.
+Try out Metro.